mansha71/ClickMeChallenge/README.md

+Made with React!
 Like an Aim Trainer, the main objective is to get as many clicks as possible within 30 seconds.
 It's fun!